ugurelveren/blog/content/post/what-is-cloud-native-design.md

 This is why modern cloud-native thinking focuses less on "which technologies are you using?" and more on "how are you building?
 Cloud-native isn't defined by using Kubernetes, or any single stack.
 It's defined by principles like automation, resilience, observability, and rapid iteration.

 Cloud providers recognize this shift, too.
 They've evolved from simply offering infrastructure to offering complete platforms that support these principles out of the box.
-Whether it's event-driven services like AWS Lambda, zero-maintenance containers with Google Cloud Run, or secure identity access via Azure Managed Identities, the cloud is no longer just a place to host code—it's a toolkit for building better systems.
+Whether it's event-driven services like AWS Lambda, zero-maintenance containers with Google Cloud Run, or secure identity access via Azure Managed Identities, the cloud is no longer just a place to host code, it's a toolkit for building better systems.

-In this new era, success is not just about migrating to the cloud—it's about rethinking how we build for it.
+In this new era, success is not just about migrating to the cloud, it's about rethinking how we build for it.

 ## Final Thoughts: Cloud-Native Is a Mindset, Not a Stack

 Cloud-native development isn't just about adopting Kubernetes or moving to containers.
 It's about embracing a mindset that prioritizes resilience, agility, observability, and scale from day one.

 Yes, tools matter but they're only a means to an end.
-Real cloud-native systems are designed to evolve, to recover, and to scale—regardless of the tech stack underneath.
+Real cloud-native systems are designed to evolve, to recover, and to scale, regardless of the tech stack underneath.
 That's why the conversation has shifted from "What are you using?" to "How are you building?"

 Cloud providers now offer integrated solutions that support this philosophy, services that simplify identity, observability, messaging, and deployment.
 But for these tools to make a real impact, teams need to adapt their practices, learn new skills, and rethink their systems with cloud-native principles in mind.